dotnet/aspire/src/Aspire.Hosting.Azure.Search/README.md

                        .WithReference(search);
 ```

 The `AddAzureSearch` method will read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:search` config key.
 The `WithReference` method passes that connection information into a connection string named `search` in the `MyService` project.
-In the _Program.cs_ file of `MyService`, the connection can be consumed using:
+In the _Program.cs_ file of `MyService`, the connection can be consumed using the client library [Aspire.Azure.Search.Documents](https://www.nuget.org/packages/Aspire.Azure.Search.Documents):

 ```csharp
 builder.AddAzureSearchClient("search");